RatJuggler/guinea-bot/README.md

 A guinea pig Twitter bot currently tweeting under the handle [@guinea_bot](https://twitter.com/guinea_bot)

 It uses a very simple state machine implementation of a Markov chain (state changes are probabilistic rather than deterministic).
-A change of state is triggered every 15 minutes (by default) to emulate the exciting and busy life of a guinea pig.
-It randomly tweets what it is doing on each state change and may also post a random picture from its archive or search for other "guinea pig" accounts and randomly follow one.
+The guinea pig has an internal aging mechanism and as it ages a change of state is triggered every 15 minutes (by default) to emulate its exciting and busy life.
+It will randomly tweet what it is doing on each state change and may also post a random picture from its archive or search for other "guinea pig" accounts and randomly follow one.

 Tweets are selected from a JSON file, loaded on startup, that contains a variety of amusing messages for each state.
 For photos to be tweeted the path to a folder of `.jpg` files must be set using the command line option on startup, a list of the photos available to use is then loaded on startup.

 Tweeting is limited to a 1 in 5 chance as it's very easy to generate hundreds of tweets a day.
-If nothing is tweeted then there is a further 1 in 50 chance of tweeting a photo (if there are any) followed by a further 1 in 50 chance of trying to follow a new account.
+If the state does't change then there is a 1 in 60 chance of tweeting a photo (if there are any) or a 1 in 60 chance of trying to follow a new account or a 1 in
+200 chance of pruning the friends list.
+Pruning involves removing friends who no longer pass the friendship test, unless they are following back, in which case they are muted.

-The state machine prioritises sleeping and eating but the internal attributes can drive it from any state to any state, see the code for the exact rules.
-Sleeping is used as the start state but there is no classical end state.
-The state machine is currently coded to run for a fixed number of days, after which the guinea pig dies :cry:.
+The state changes prioritise sleeping and eating but the internal attributes can drive it from any state to any state (see the code for the exact rules).
+Sleeping is used as the start state and the end state can be reached at any time as the guinea pig ages and reaches its lifespan duration and dies :cry:.

 ![Image of Guinea Pig States](https://raw.githubusercontent.com/RatJuggler/guinea-bot/master/gp-states.png)